PlanetLive/LinearA/disc/README.md

 <br>

 <span style="font-size:1.2em;">**We hear our echo from the other side of the river (in the cave),<br>
-as the sound of the raft makes the cave resound.<br>
+as the sound of the raft makes the cave&nbsp;resound.<br>
 “Heave, ho,” brings back “Ho, heave”.<br><br>
 If the echo does not occur in reverse, we are not communicating.**</span>